thomas-zahner/rustlab-2024-ratatui/workshop/14_end.md

 - Try building your TUIs with Ratatui and share your experience with us!
 - If you have any questions or need help, reach out on our social platforms!
-- Interested in contributing?
-Check out the [repository](https://github.com/ratatui/ratatui)!
+- Check out the [repository](https://github.com/ratatui/ratatui) if you are interested in contributing.

 ## Credits